KremkowLab/tangential_recording/README.md

 1. *Display of the visual stimuli:*
 install the PsychoPy toolbox and make sure that the numbers of the stimulus frames and the obtained stimulus TTLs are matching.
 2. *Hardware options:*
-    1. Simply plug the stimulus TTL cable into the front digital inputs of your Neuropixels card.
+    1. Connect the stimulus TTL to the front digital inputs of your Neuropixels card.
 Use `align_to_probe_timestamps=False` in the script.
-    2. With additional NI-DAQ inputs in the NI-PXIe, an extra synchronization step between the two cards is required.
-In the script, simply use `align_to_probe_timestamps=True` and specify the probe event TTLs directory as `probe_ttl_dir`.
-3. Ensure that the hardware's digital input number `d` used for recording the stimulus TTLs matches the `"frametimes"`'s `channel state` of the `event_keys` in the script.
+    2. Connect the stimulus TTL into your additional NI-DAQ digital inputs in the NI-PXIe, then an extra synchronization step between the two cards will be required.
+The script yill be taking care of this step using `align_to_probe_timestamps=True` and specify the probe event TTLs directory as `probe_ttl_dir`.
+Ensure that the hardware's digital input number `d` used for recording the stimulus TTLs matches the `channel state` of the `event_keys` in the script.